$1,459 Find Cheap Flights from Christchurch to British Columbia

 The cheapest time of day to fly to British Columbia is generally in the morning, when retur flights cost $1,262 on average.
 Morning departures are around 4% cheaper than evening flights, on average.
 The most expensive time of day to fly to British Columbia is generally at night, which is peak travel time and where the average cost of a ticket is $1,337.

-Top 3 airlines serving from Christchurch to British Columbia
+Reviews of the top 4 airlines flying from Christchurch to British Columbia

 See real verified KAYAK customer reviews for airlines flying from Christchurch to British Columbia.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.